-A condition when a part of the human brain is deprived of blood (thrombosis or embolism) or a blood vessel bursts and blood puts pressure on the brain.
+Stroke is a condition which occurs when a part of the human brain is deprived of blood (thrombosis or embolism) or a blood vessel bursts and blood puts pressure on the brain.

-The department of Neurology is backed by Neurosurgery and Neuro-radiology; together these three departments deliver the most aggressive treatment in cases of Stroke.
+The department of Neurology at Shalby is backed by Neurosurgery and Neuro-radiology.
+Together these three departments deliver the most aggressive treatment in cases of a Stroke.

-- One in six people worldwide will have a stroke in their lifetime
+- World over, One in Six people will have a stroke in their lifetime

 - Stroke kills someone every six seconds

-- Fifteen million people experience a stroke each year; six million of them do not survive
+- Fifteen million people experience a stroke every year and six million of them do not survive

 - Stroke is a third leading cause of death in India